-Roseville, California
+Roseville, California December 5, 2008

-Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2007
+Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2008

-The Local Agency Formation Commission (Commission) of Napa County is a state mandated local agency that administers California Government Code Sections 56000 et. seq., known as the Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000.
-The Commission is responsible for encouraging the logical formation and development of local agencies in a manner that preserves agricultural and open-space lands, promotes the orderly extension of municipal services, and discourages urban sprawl.
-Key duties include regulating boundary changes through annexations or detachments, approving or disapproving city incorporations; and forming, consolidating, or dissolving special districts.
-The Commission is also responsible for preparing studies that address a range of governance and service issues for each city and special district within its jurisdiction.
-As of June 30, 2007, there are currently 23 cities and special districts in Napa County.
+The Local Agency Formation Commission (Commission) of Napa County administers a section of California Government Code now known as the Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000.
+The Commission is delegated regulatory and planning responsibilities to coordinate the logical formation and development of local agencies in a manner that preserves agricultural and open-space resources, promotes the orderly extension of municipal services, and discourages urban sprawl.
+Key duties include regulating boundary changes through annexations or detachments, approving city incorporations or disincorporations, and forming, consolidating, or dissolving special districts.
+The Commission is also responsible for preparing studies to inform its regulatory activities, including establishing and updating spheres of influence for all cities and special districts within its jurisdiction.
+Spheres are planning tools used by the Commission to designate the territory it believes represents the appropriate and probable future service area of the affected agency.
+All jurisdictional changes, such as annexations, must be consistent with the spheres of the affected agencies with limited exceptions.
+As of June 30, 2008, there are currently 23 cities and special districts in Napa County.

 The Commission was first established in 1963 as an office within the County of Napa.
-From 1963 to 2000, 100% of the Commission's budget was funded by the County.
-On July 1, 2001, in response to changes in state law, the Commission became independent of the County.
-The Commission adopts an annual budget.
-Pursuant to Government Code Section 56381, responsibility for funding this budget is divided between six agencies.
-The County of Napa is responsible for 50% of the budget.
-The five cities in Napa County are responsible for the remaining 50%; each city pays a share that is determined by a jointly adopted formula.
+From 1963 to 2000, 100% of the Commission's annual budget was funded by the County.
+On July 1, 2001, in conjunction with the enactment of the Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000, the Commission became independent of the County.
+This transition was made by the Commission appointing its own Executive Officer and Counsel as well as altering its funding to include contributions from the five cities in Napa County: American Canyon; Calistoga; Napa; St. Helena; and Yountville.
+The County is now responsible for funding 50% of LAFCO's annual budget with the remaining portion divided among the five cities based on a locally adopted formula as provided under Government Code Section 56381.

-This narrative overview and analysis of the financial activities for the fiscal year ending June 30, 2007, is offered by the Commission's manager, the Executive Officer, to provide greater context to the audit performed by the Commission's independent auditor, Bartig, Basler, & Ray, LLP.
+This narrative overview and analysis of the financial activities for the fiscal year ending June 30, 2008, is offered by the Commission's manager, the Executive Officer, to provide greater context to the audit performed by the Commission's independent auditor, GALLINA LLP.
 Please read it in conjunction with the Commission's Financial Statements, which follow this section.